CCI-MOC/hil/docs/INSTALL-devel.rst

 ========================
 By default dev environment uses SQLite as a database, so if you're using it you can skip this section.

-If you wish to use postgreSQL instead, you may get an error ``psycopg2 package not found``.
+If you wish to use PostgreSQL instead, you may get an error ``psycopg2 package not found``.

 When you do ``haas-admin db create`` in the next step, you may need to install following package on your system